watrs-csumb/watrs-ec-post-process/README.md

 # PI Flagging table with notes
 The scripts require a PI flagging table.
 * An example can be found [here](https://docs.google.com/spreadsheets/d/18cgmlfcnE9vQzkihyo3zWgqpbzG-EEce7tROzAs_OkI/edit?usp=sharing)

+# Contributing team
-Contributions to this repository include WATRS lab members including: AJ Purdy, Ryan Solymar, Michael Biedebach
+Contributions to this repository include WATRS lab members including: AJ Purdy, Ryan Solymar, Michael Biedebach These scripts relied on Open Source methods from the fluxdata-qaqc team and oneflux groups that were adopted to support near-real-time quality evaluation.